 Understanding the Thermodynamics and Structure of RNA Secondary Structure Motifs.
 While many important RNA sequences have been determined, there is little definitive secondary and three-dimensional structure information about RNA.
 Several computer algorithms have been developed to predict RNA secondary structure from sequence; however, these programs have several limitations.
 NMR and X-ray crystallography are powerful tools to determine RNA three-dimensional structure; however, these techniques are time and labor intensive.
 Thus, there is a need for reliable, rapid methods to predict secondary and three-dimensional structures of RNA from sequence.
 Therefore, one broad, long-term objective of my laboratory is to improve RNA secondary and tertiary structure prediction from sequence.
 In order to achieve this long-term objective, it is essential to understand RNA thermodynamics and structure and how these properties are related.
 Improved nearest neighbor parameters derived from thermodynamic data can improve secondary structure prediction from sequence.
 In order to improve tertiary structure prediction, knowledge about the structural features of secondary structure motifs in previously solved three-dimensional structures and NMR data for previously unstudied motifs would be beneficial.
 Therefore, this project begins to investigate the thermodynamics and structures of common RNA secondary structure motifs.
-The specific objectives of this project are: (1) to investigate the major limitations of the current algorithms used to predict secondary structure from sequence, (2) to comprehensively identify, annotate and compare secondary structure motifs in three-dimensional structures, and (3) to better understand stability-structure relationships via compuational techniques.
+The specific objectives of this project are: (1) improve algorithms used to predict RNA secondary structure from sequence, (2) identify patterns of secondary strutcure motifs in three-dimensional structures, and (3) test the relationship between RNA stability and structure on a molecular level via computations and NMR.
 The methods for achieving these goals include: optical melting experiments, an in-depth search and analysis of RNA structures in the Protein Data Bank (PDB), the use of NMR to identify structural properties of underrepresented RNA motifs in the PDB, and calculations on a supercomputer to investigate the strength of hydrogen bonding and base stacking.
 A SLU Summer Research Award, the SLU Beaumont Faculty Development Fund, Sigma Xi GIAR awards, and an NIH AREA grant have funded this project.

 Five Recent Publications: